FromeXo/FromeXo/README.md

 ### Hi there 👋

+Tbh, this is just my "config" for my computers. :P

+Cheers :beers:

 <!--
 **FromeXo/FromeXo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.